American Citizen Services

 - You can download the blank affidavit form here (PDF 158KB).
 You should use this form if you are planning to marry someone who is not a U.S. citizen.
 The form has two pages, one to be completed in English and the other to be used to translate the English page into Japanese.
 The consular officer will notarize only the English language document.

-- You will need to bring you U.S. passport and the $50 notarial fee.
+- You will need to bring your U.S. passport and the $50 notarial fee.

-The members of the Armed Forces must obtain an Affidavit of Competency to Marry from U.S. Forces Japan channels.
+Members of the Armed Forces must obtain an Affidavit of Competency to Marry from U.S. Forces Japan.

-You will need to fill out a Kon-in Todoke (request of registration of marriage) with 2 signatures from witnesses of any nationality and over 20 years old.
+You will need to fill out a Kon-in Todoke (request of registration of marriage) with 2 signatures from witnesses of any nationality who are over 20 years old.
 Our staff cannot help you to prepare the documents or be witnesses.

 If your partner is neither Japanese nor American, s/he should also contact his/her Embassy for the marriage procedures needed in their own country.

-Once the marriage procedures are completed, you may ask the municipal government office to issues a Japanese language "Certificate of Acceptance of Notification of Marriage" (Kon-in Todoke Juri Shomeisho).
+Once the marriage procedures are completed, you may ask the municipal government office to issue a Japanese-language "Certificate of Acceptance of Notification of Marriage" (Kon-in Todoke Juri Shomeisho).
 This is your only proof of marriage.
-The U.S. Embassy/Consulates does not maintain any records of your marriage in Japan and, under Japanese law, we cannot later retrieve marriage records from a municipal government office for you.
+The U.S. Embassy/Consulate does not maintain any record of your marriage in Japan, and under Japanese law we cannot later retrieve marriage records for you from a municipal government office.

-You should write down the name and address of the municipal government office that registered your marriage, as you'll need to contact them directly in the future to obtain record of your marriage.
+You should write down the name and address of the municipal government office that registered your marriage as you'll need to contact them directly in the future to obtain a record of your marriage.